venerasf/venera-repo/README.md

 Create the repository with the codes organized my folders.
 To compile your package with references to download the scripts, run the `main.py` script.

-Before running main.py, you need to configure your repository URL, name, and email.
+Before running `main.py`, you need to configure it.
 Open main.py and locate the following configuration block:

 ```python
     repo_conf = Repo(